Las Vegas Mediation Lawyer

 Benefits Of Mediation

 Benefits of mediation are that it generally is much more cost-effective then formal litigation.
 It reduces the stress on the Parties since the Parties control the outcome.
 The litigants can have an attorney assist them at all steps in the process to provide legal advice as the ethics rules prohibit mediators (who are also not attorneys) from giving legal advice.
 Mediation also saves time since a case can be resolved in under a month in some cases versus one year or more in some very contested litigated cases.
+Put the power of the law on your side and contact a mediation attorney in Las Vegas, Nevada today!

 Through the process of mediation, you and your spouse are able to create flexible solutions, which allow both sides to emerge as “winners.”
 Successful mediation can substantially reduce the time and expense of the dissolution process.